bullet-tooth/handshake-rs/README.md

 ## Local Run with LND Node

 This repository contains scripts to run Lightning node locally as a docker container within "regtest" bitcoin test network.
-It also runs `bitcoind` container that the Lightning node connects to.
+Such as Lightning is a layer 2 solution it requires `bitcoind` container that the Lightning node connects to.
+Also, it requires some initial setup to make the node alive which is performed by `lnd-docker/init-lnd.sh` script (see below).

 1. Open a new terminal window and run (from the repo root):